costular/RateDroid/README.md

 RateDroid
     .with(this) // pass context
     .init() // DON'T forget to intialize
-    .showIfNeeded(this) // show the dialog if it should
+    .showIfNeeded(this) // pass an activity or a fragment.
+Show the dialog if it should
 ```

 ## Advanced usage